UTSA-CS-3443/LifeSync/README.md

 ### Features

 #### MainActivity Screen (Journal Screen)
-The journal is utilized for keeping track of your planned out events and reminders.
+The journal is utilized for keeping track of your planned-out events and reminders.
 - **Display Widgets:** Shows all widgets from today through to the next week, providing a clear view of your schedule and upcoming events.
 - **Dynamic Loading:** Widgets are dynamically loaded and sorted by date and time to help you stay on top of your activities.
 - **Time-Based Tracking:** Widgets are arranged chronologically, making it easy to track your activities by their scheduled time.

 #### Widget Creation Page (Activity Screen)
-Click on a day from the calender and use this menu to plan out future events.
+Click on a day from the calendar and use this menu to plan out future events.
 - **Task Creation:** Enter the title, description, start time, date, reminder, and repeat options for new tasks.
 - **Event Creation:** Enter the title, description, start time, reminder time, date, and add participants for new events.
 - **Note Creation:** Enter the title and description for new notes, which will automatically have the creation date as their default date.

-- #### Calendar (Calendar Screen)
+#### Calendar (Calendar Screen)
 - **Comprehensive View:** View all your past activities by selecting a day from a given month.

 #### Notifications Screen
-Check how long it is til your next event or recieve notifications the day of.
+Check how long it is till your next event or receive notifications the day of.
 - **Access Notifications:** Click the bell button at the top right corner to view upcoming events and deadlines.
 - **Details:** See detailed descriptions, locations, guest lists, and start times for your events, tasks, and notes.
 - **Deleting Widgets:** Easily delete a widget by clicking the trash can icon and confirming the deletion.